johnson86tw/quadratic-voting-contracts/README.md

 Cost to the voter = (Number of votes)^2

-The cost to the voter, which is the the payment for votes, may be through either an artificial currency or real money.
+The cost to the voter, which is the payment for votes, may be through either an artificial currency or real money.
 So our degree of freedom is the design of the voice credit and the way of applying the voting results to the app.

 There are two main considerations in designing a QV app: